Crystalfall had the right ingredients for a strong PC launch, then immediately hit the worst possible failure point

 This was not just a server problem.
 It became a confidence problem

 That changes the narrative in a way pure server congestion does not.
-Players can understand a small or midsize online game getting hit harder than expected at launch.
+Players can understand a smaller online game getting hit harder than expected at launch.
 They are much less forgiving when the build appears to expose an internal flow that should not have been live in the first place.
-One problem suggests underestimated demand.
-The other suggests a production-readiness problem.

 Steam's launch-day feedback loop is now harsh enough to define a game before onboarding really begins